Taut smoothings of arcs and curves

 We focus on \emph{taut} 1-manifolds, that is, immersed 1-manifolds on $\Sigma$ that have the minimal number of self-intersections within their free homotopy class (rel boundary).
 In this work 1-manifolds are not assumed to be connected, and may be comprised of both closed curves and arcs.

-A 1-manifold $\alpha$ \emph{admits a taut smoothing} if there is a double point $p$ and a smoothing at $p$ resulting in a taut 1-manifold.
-So if $\alpha$ is taut and has $k$ self-intersections, the result of the smoothing will be a taut 1-manifold with exactly $k-1$ self-intersections.
+A taut 1-manifold $\alpha$ \emph{admits a taut smoothing} if there is a double point $p$ and a smoothing at $p$ resulting in a taut 1-manifold.
+So if $\alpha$ has $k$ self-intersections, the result of the smoothing cannot be homotoped to have less than $k-1$ self-intersections

 We emphasise that in this paper, smoothings are performed at one intersection point at a time.
 It is a different problem altogether to try to understand the connection between a given $1$-manifold and the possible results of smoothing multiple intersection points at once.